qgis/QGIS-Documentation/source/docs/training_manual/processing/vector_calculator.rst

 .. image:: img/vector_calculator/predominance.png

-A python field calculator is available in the "Advanced Python field calculator", which will not be detailed here
+A python field calculator is available in the *Advanced Python field calculator*, which will not be detailed here

 .. image:: img/vector_calculator/advanced.png